nychealth/respiratory-illness-data/README.md

 As of September 1, 2025, pediatric COVID-19 deaths also include children without COVID-19 on the death certificate but who have a positive COVID-19 laboratory test within 30 days of death and for whom investigation has confirmed the death is related to COVID-19.

-The Health Department's Bureau of Vital Statistics is responsible for the registration, analysis, and reporting of all deaths in NYC.
+The NYC Health Department's Bureau of Vital Statistics is responsible for the registration, analysis, and reporting of all deaths in NYC.
 More recent data on deaths presented here are provisional, which means that the numbers may change as the NYC Health Department continues to receive and process data.
 Publishing provisional data allows the NYC Health Department to share data faster, before it is finalized.

 ### Influenza-associated pediatric deaths